punz321/Youtube-Recommender/README.md

 # Overview
-A website to show recommended videos to your search queries
+A website to show recommended videos based on your search query

 # help
 i made this project to learn more about how APIs work